pqrs/l5b-crud/README.md

 ## Options

-You can create all the files and run the migration by running the command with the option --migrate:
+You can create all the files and run the migration by running the command with the --migrate option:

 ```
 php artisan l5b:crud example --migrate